tjson/tjson.js/README.md

 JavaScript-compatible implementation of [Tagged JSON (TJSON)][TJSON], written in TypeScript.

-[TJSON] is a microformat which supplements JSON with a set of type tags in the keys of objects, allowing it to represent a wider range of data types than is ordinarily possible in JSON:
+[TJSON] is a microformat which supplements JSON with an extended set of data types by supplying a type "tag" embedded in object member names:

 ```json
 {